Indigenous leaders from the eight regions coming together around a common set of goals and challenges.

 Engagement and consultation in our regions

 Engagement work commenced early in the design phase.
 We wanted to ensure that our practical knowledge and experience, and that of other Indigenous people in our regions, informed the design of our model.
-It has to be workable and able to meet each region’s needs and priorities.
-We are leading engagement and consultation processes within our regions to build support for Empowered Communities, with potential opt-in organisations, other organisations, cultural leaders and individuals.
+It had to be workable and able to meet each region’s needs and priorities.
+We continue to lead engagement and consultation processes within our regions to build support for Empowered Communities, with potential opt-in organisations, other organisations, cultural leaders and individuals.